 • Experiential Learning and Interactive Case Study Method

 The Battle of Saratoga offers a rich environment for an experiential training experience where battle functions as a metaphor for competitive conflict.
 The complex interplay of political and economic factors, foreign power interests, personality conflicts, and a rapidly changing organization all come together in a dramatic setting worthy of the pen of one of the antagonists, dramatist and General John "Gentleman Johnny" Burgoyne.

 Just minutes from the Albany International Airport, the Saratoga National Historical Park provides a wonderful venue to conduct an intense team-building exercise at the site of one of the pivotal battles in world history.
-The Saratoga Corporate Staff Ride is based on a full day visit to the most decisive strategic ground of the American Revolution.
+The Saratoga Corporate Staff Ride is a full day visit to the most decisive strategic ground of the American Revolution.
 The victory there ended with the surrender of an entire British army of nearly 6,000 men to the Continental Army, as well as the direct intervention of France into the struggle.

 The Battle of Saratoga Corporate Staff Ride frames the battle in the context of domestic political events, as well as the conflicting global interests of England, France and the other major powers.
 The late summer and early fall of 1777 is one of those rare moments when grand strategy and theater-wide operations are the stage for a rich weave of successful tactics, innovative engineering, legendary leadership examples, effective decision-making, and those pesky intruders ... personality, ambition, envy & chance.